vapoursynth/vapoursynth/doc/functions/video/transpose.rst

    :module: std

    Flips the contents of the frames in the same way as a matrix transpose would do.
-Combine it with FlipVertical or FlipHorizontal to synthesize a left or right rotation.
+Use Turn90 or Turn270 to rotate a clip instead, they do the same amount of work as a transpose.
 Calling Transpose twice in a row is the same as doing nothing (but slower).

    Here is a picture to illustrate what Transpose does::